jonndoe/djbyexblog/README.rst

  - write test for view.post_detail fbv.

 OBSERVATIONS:
- - p.240 (name="Stracchino") to be removed, for logical continuation.
+ - When trying to add image to posts it could be oserror, so arialbd.ttf to be added to /usr/share/fonts/arialbd.ttf (on container) then commit the container to save the changes.

 # SUGGESTIONS:
  - Some suggestions here.

 p.177 put 'in' instead on 'tn'